top of page

 Grandma’s Genoa Cake

-I have been wanting to add a light fruit cake to my blog for a while and haven’t found one I was happy with so I looked in my Grandma’s recipe book and found one she called Genoa cake.
+I have been wanting to add a light fruit cake to my blog for a while and haven’t found one I was happy with so I looked in my Grandma’s handwritten recipe book and found one she called Genoa cake.
+My Grandma’s recipes are always like doing a technical challenge on GBBO as they always contain the ingredients and nothing much else!
+I love trying her recipes as they really test my skills but I love the feeling of accomplishment once I have mastered them.

 Other recipes that I have seen for similar cakes have had almonds in them but this one hasn’t.